-Expenses for case management and supportive services for PHS should not be included in the Operating Expenses tab of the Form 2O2.
+Expenses for case management and supportive services for PSH should not be included in the Operating Expenses tab of the Form 2O2.
 These expenses should be funded outside of the real estate budget (that is, not from operating income) through a separate contract between the supportive services provider and DHS.
 Enhanced supportive services, in addition to those funded by DHS, and general resident services (for example, job training, day care, etc.) are encouraged, but must have a dedicated funding source such as an operating contract or grant if their cost causes the per unit operating expenses to exceed DHCD's guideline by more than 15 percent.

 - 5 points = Project complies with Operating Cost Guidelines as outlined above and the operating expense budget is realistic and consistent with all available market data. - □ 3 points = Project is between O.Ol percent and 5 percent outside the Operating Cost Guidelines as outlined above, and there are reasonable justifications for the deviation.
 The operating expense budget is realistic and consistent with all available market data. - 2 points = Project is between 5.01 percent and 10 percent outside the Operating Cost Guidelines as outlined above, and there are reasonable justifications for the deviation.
-The operating expense budget is realistic and consistent with all available market data. - 1 points = Project is between 10.01 percent and 15 percent outside the Operating Cost Guidelines as outlined above, and there are reasonable justifications for the deviation.
+The operating expense budget is realistic and consistent with all available market data. - □ 1 points = Project is between 10.01 percent and 15 percent outside the Operating Cost Guidelines as outlined above, and there are reasonable justifications for the deviation.
 The operating expense budget is realistic and consistent with all available market data. - O points = Project either: (1) exceeds the Operating Cost Guidelines as outlined above by more than 15 percent and does not have a dedicated source of operational funding (service contract or grant) to offset the excess; or (2) has operating expenses that are 15 percent or less outside the Operating Cost Guidelines but without reasonable justification.
 Projects with operating costs that exceed the applicable guideline by more than 15 percent and do not have a dedicated source of operational funding (service contract or grant) to offset the excess must submit a detailed justification.
-DHCD will review this justification in the review process, and if it is deemed inadequate or if there are a sufficient number of other qualified applications with costs that are within the guideline, DHCD may disqualify the application from consideration.
+DHCD will review this justification in the review process, and if it is deemed inadequate or if there are a sufficient number of other qualified applications with costs that are within the guideline, DHCD may disqualify the application from consideration. - c.
+Soft Cost Containment (maximum 5 points) DHCD seeks to incentivize the containment of variable soft costs to reasonable amounts.
+Projects will be ranked based on the amount of soft costs (inclusive of developer fee) on a per square foot basis and placed into percentiles with 100 percent being the highest soft costs per square foot.
+Costs associated with tax exempt bonds and syndication costs will not be included in the ranking of projects. - □ 5 points = Project is below the 25th percentile - f a 7 points = Project is between the 25^{th} and 50^{th} percentile - O points = Project is above the 50th percentile.

-7. Leverage (maximum 10 points)
+6. Leverage (maximum 10 points)